Programs

 The Florida PLT program is disseminated through educator workshops conducted by a large network of volunteer facilitators.
 Both place-based workshops and on-line workshops are offered.
 Florida PLT offers two designation programs: PLT Schools and PLT EE Centers.

-In Florida, Project Learning Tree is coordinated by the School of Forest Resources and Conservation at University of Florida (SFRC/UF) in partnership with the Florida Forest Service, the Florida Forestry Association, and UF/IFAS 4-H Extension program.
+In Florida, Project Learning Tree is coordinated by the University of Florida’s School of Forest, Fisheries and Geomatics Sciences in partnership with the Florida Forest Service, the Florida Forestry Association, and UF/IFAS 4-H Extension program.

 To learn more about Florida Project Learning Tree, please visit their website.